 It’s a good idea to block inline scripts completely, however, Gatsby needs a couple of inline scripts to work properly.
 Those scripts are a bit different with each build.
 You can whitelist them by including a sha-256 hash to the

 script-src directive.
 Gatsby-plugin-csp does it automatically for you.
 You can disable it in the config options.

 The same is accurate for styles, the plugin takes inline styles located in the head and creates hashes for them.
-That’s not apply for inline styles in html tag attribute.
+That does not apply for inline styles in the HTML tag attribute.

 Gatsby-image uses inline styles in style attributes (as opposed to inline